harryharrold/performance/FullText.md

 But it's our assertion that reducing a team member to an individual does the same.
 Over-valuing an individual makes it more likely they'll place their own interests over those of the team.
 Over-valuing any one skill set means valuing the skills of others less.
 It breeds arrogance, specialisation and kills the chances of change.
 Rockstars are poison to teams.

-There's an interesting parallel here with external consultants, we think.
+There's an interesting parallel here with external consultants, we think, valued for their specific skills, not for fulfilling a "role on the team".
 That occasional import of expertise.
 The danger is that such expertise is valued purely because it is external.
 Obviously, this is an odd place for us to explore, because we're often just such consultants. if your consultants do not tread gently around your internal teams, do not respect the skills of others already there, if there's any part of the team's endeavour which is "beneath them", then you want to get different consultants.
 Yes, you have only a sporadic requirement for some skills, but the people who provide them need to be on the team too.
+They need to be able to shift their weight when demand changes.

 Otherwise you lose the team ethos and shared responsibility that makes good software.
+That ethos is hindered by technological tools of communciations that intermediate such that nobody gives their anyone their full attention.
+Keeping that team ehtos together when you're remote is difficult, but it's not impossible.

 ### Heresy: 3 front-end devs, 2 back-end and a delivery manager please.

 You can body-shop an agile team.
 You recuit by skills, surely.
-The idea of "inter-disciplinary team assumes there are disciplines to be inter.
+The idea of "inter-disciplinary team" assumes there are disciplines to be inter.
 However, if you don't bear in mind the difficulty of team-building, your agility will be compromised."

 A team is not a collection of individuals.